sf-wdi-18/notes/lectures/week-07/day-1-intro-sql/dawn-simple-queries/joins.md

 ## Example

-Let's use a simple foreign key relationship as follows between `persons` and `pets` tables.
+Let's use a simple foreign key relationship as follows between `people` and `petss` tables.

 ```sql